TomJDove/TomJDove/portfolio/afl-power-bi.md

 </figure>
 </center>

-One can select the arrow in the player comparision visual to get a full list of players:
+One can select the arrow in the player comparison visual to get a full list of players:

 <center>
 <figure>